 Based on their current knowledge and skill level I will design a lesson plan specifically for the student that I believe will allow us to achieve their goals and we will go over it together making adjustments if necessary.
 Along with the syllibus is a contract between us outlining our responsibilities and commitment to the lesson plan and each other.
 We agree on a schedule.
 I teach and they learn.
 I am always available by phone or text to support them with homework assignments or personal art projects while they are enrolled in my class.

 <br><a href="https://lessons.com/or/portland/painting-classes/" target="_blank"><img src="//cdn.lessons.com/assets/images/tmp/lessons-2019.png" width="150"></a><br>

 I have a Bachelor of Fine Art in Interior Design from the Art Institute of Portland.
-I have taught both children and adults though not professionally.
+I have taught children and adults in a variety of painting and drawing medioms..
 I have been an artist my entire life and have many, many years of experience and knowledge about art and art history.
 I am a good teacher because I love art and I love sharing my passion for it with others.
 I want to help them experience the power of artistic expression and understand how creativity can make them grow as an individual.
 I also raised three children and mother's are always teachers.

 My typical hourly rate is between $18 and $20 depending on a variety of factors such as: location of lessons, subject being taught or age and skill level of the student.

 Like I said, I'm a mom.
 I decided I wanted to teach art while attending Community College but life had other things in mind.
 I realized I enjoyed teaching and that I was good at it while working as a Quality Assurance Technician at Leathernan Tool Group where I was responsible for training personnel on the use of complex inspection techniques and methodologies related to manufacturing processes.